 When will I get my first period?

 You’ll start having periods when your body is ready.
-Many girls have their first period about 2 years after they begin puberty.
-Your period may start within a year if you are getting breasts and pubic hair.
+Many girls have their first period about 2 to 3 years after they begin puberty.
 Girls get their periods at different ages.
 Try not to compare yourself to your friends.
 You will each get your period when it is right for your body.

 How long is each cycle?

 Don’t worry if your period sometimes skips months for the first few years.
 You might even have a period twice in 1 month.
-That’s okay.
-By the time you’re an adult, it is normal for a cycle (the time from the first day of 1 period to the first day of your next period) to take 20 days to 36 days.
+That’s OK.
+By the time you’re an adult, it is normal for a cycle (the time from the first day of 1 period to the first day of your next period) to take 21 to 34 days.
 That’s why you hear women talk about a “monthly cycle.”

 How long does each period last?

-Each girl is different, but it’s normal for a period to last 2 days to 8 days.
-Talk to your mother or doctor if your period lasts longer than 8 days for 2 cycles in a row.
+Each girl is different, but it’s normal for a period to last 2 to 7 days.
+Talk to your parents or health care provider if your period lasts longer than 8 days for 2 cycles in a row.

 What does a period look like?

 The lining of the uterus is rich with blood.
 So, the color of your menstrual flow can be pink, red, or brown.
 The flow can be thick, lumpy, or runny.